Advanced Strategies

 Execution:

-- During the vote: Vote to nuke the country with the most ETH in its pool (maximize redistribution).
+- During the vote (if you hold a seat): Cast a secret vote on the country with the most ETH in its pool (maximize redistribution).

 - After the nuke: Hold through the anti-snipe window.
 After 5 minutes, assess whether to take profits or hold for the next cycle.

-- Between nukes: Rotate into the next likely winner.
+- Between nukes: Rotate into the next likely immune country.

 The Underdog Strategy